stephaneVercouillieBMID/slate/source/index.html.md

 As per the OpenID Connect specification http://openid.net/specs/openid-connect-core-1_0.html#TokenRequest

+The Authentication Response includes a `code` parameter, a one-time authorization code that your server can exchange for an ID token.

 As per the specification, with a `private_key_jwt` for client authentication.

 Parameter | Required | Comment